michael1308/inventree-adv-sheet-labels/README.md

 Then, you will be presented with a code template of a layout configuration which you must fill out with your values.
 The options are commented and mostly self-explanatory.

-If your layout uses a page size that has never been used before, you will also be asked to define the paper format with a name and it's dimensions.
+If your layout uses a page size that has never been used before, you will also be asked to define the paper format with a name and its dimensions.
 Otherwise you can simply reference an existing format and omit that part of the issue template.

 #### Adding sheet layouts yourself